-One fine autumn day my friend Natalie asked if I had a pumpkin spice syrup recipe that she could make for her morning coffee.
+One fine autumn day my friend Natalie asked if I could come up with a pumpkin syrup recipe that she could use for her morning coffee.

-She had tried a recipe she found online made with pumpkin purée.
-It turned out to be a thick concoction that when added to coffee quickly plunged to the bottom of the cup—making for a weak pumpkin spice taste for most of the drink and then WAY too much sweetness and sludge at the end.
+She had tried an online version made with pumpkin purée—the result was a thick concoction that quickly plunged to the bottom of the cup when she added it to her coffee.
+The pumpkin spice flavor was weak for most of her coffee and then WAY too sweet and sludgy at the end.

 The solution?
-A simple Pumpkin Spice Coffee Syrup that has all the delicious SPICE that also blends smoothly into drinks with no sludge.
+This simple Pumpkin Spice Syrup.
+It has all that delicious pumpkin pie spice flavor, plus it blends smoothly into drinks with no sludge.

-The syrups at both chains include pumpkin spice flavoring, of course, along with plenty of sugar, coloring, and preservatives.
-Many folks will be surprised to learn that both brands' syrups also contain milk, as either sweetened or unsweetened condensed milk.
-And only Dunkin's syrup contains actual pumpkin.
+The pumpkin spice syrups at both Starbucks and Dunkin' Donuts are made with "pumpkin spice flavoring", along with plenty of sugar, artificial colors, and preservatives.
+You may be surprised to learn that both brands' syrups also contain milk, as either sweetened or unsweetened condensed milk.
+Dunkin's syrup also contains a small amount of real pumpkin.

-What makes this the best Pumpkin Spice Syrup for coffee or any drink is that you know exactly what goes into it: no dairy, just sugar and spices.
-And no heavy pumpkin purée means the syrup blends easily into your drinks.
+This homemade pumpkin spice coffee flavoring is the best because you know exactly what goes into it.
+There's no dairy and no artificial ingredients—just sugar and natural flavor from fall spices.
+And no heavy pumpkin purée means that the syrup blends cleanly into both hot and cold drinks.

 Why you'll love this recipe

-Homemade Pumpkin Spice Coffee Syrup comes together quickly and easily on the stovetop.
+Homemade pumpkin spice-flavored syrup comes together quickly and easily on the stovetop.
 Because the syrup has no pumpkin purée, it blends smoothly into your drinks.
 This means you get that delectable flavor in every sip of your coffee, latte, hot tea, cocoa, and even cold drinks, without unpleasant sludge in the bottom of your cup.

 Worried that you'll miss that purée?
 Trust me, you won't!
 It's the blend of sugar and spices that gives you a beautiful autumn flavor.